 The University had two credit facilities with the GDB, a ten-year term loan which amounted to approximately \$48.3 million at June 30, 2016 and a \$75 million non-revolving line of credit with the GDB to complete certain construction projects of the University's Program for Permanent Improvements which amounted to approximately \$28.1 million at June 30, 2016.
 The University had not made the monthly payments of this term loan since May 2016.
 The \$75 million line of credit expired on January 31, 2016 and the University had not made the monthly interest payments of this line of credit since September 2016.
 In May 2016, the Governing Board of the University authorized its president to cancel the term loan and the expired line of credit with the GDB using the University's funds deposited in the GDB.
-The University had not paid its debt service on these credit facilities with GDB because it and the GDB had not reached an agreement to cancel these credit facilities or to determine how these credit facilities will be managed.
+The University had not reached an agreement to cancel these credit facilities or to determine how these credit facilities will be managed.
 Refer to Note 20 for the offset of the credit facilities with the GDB, on a dollar-for-dollar basis, by the amount of the University's deposits held at the GDB on November 29, 2018.